Is Carbonated Water Bad For Your Teeth?

 The potential harm of carbonated water

-Not all carbonated water cause tooth decay.
-Flavoured carbonated water and club soda increase the chances of developing tooth decay because of the sweeteners, flavours, and the salts that they contain.
+Not all carbonated water causes tooth decay.
+Flavoured carbonated water and club soda increase the chances of developing tooth decay because of the sweeteners, flavours, and salts that they contain.
 Seltzer water doesn’t cause tooth decay and is labelled as minimally erosive.

 Carbonated water has a low pH compared to tap water.
 This low pH quickens the loss of minerals from teeth even if the water contains added minerals.